kraftaa/transformdash/marketing/blog_post.md

 It works.
 I've been using it on a few projects and it does what I need.
 That said, there are rough edges:

-- The UI could use design work (it's functional but ugly)
+- The UI could use design work (it's functional :) )
 - Error messages aren't always helpful
 - No built-in testing framework yet
 - Performance could be better for large datasets